adchowdhury/pomAnalyzer/README.md

 1. **Argument Parsing**:
     - The application expects at least one argument: the path to the `pom.xml` file.
-    - Optionally, it can take two additional boolean arguments: `verbose` and `openInBrowser`.
+    - Optionally, it can take additional boolean arguments: `verbose`.

 2. **Main Method**:
     - The `main` method initializes the application by parsing the provided arguments.